Can I ride horses on a Pennsylvania rail trail?

 • approximate coordinates 41.74106, -78.60085

-• this is a grass field so use caution in extremely wet weather
+• this is a grass field so use caution after wet weather

 On weekends you can also park adjacent to the trail behind the Mount Jewett borough building (just off of US 6 on Center St).
 Parking is limited and please clean up after your horse!

-The K&K trail has the potential to reach 70+ miles.
+The K&K trail has the potential to reach 70+ miles through some remote areas.
 Hopefully additional areas will be opened to horses.
+Joining and supporting the trail organization might be a way to help that happen.

 Montour Trail around the west side of Pittsburgh is an amazing rail trail, which appears to have come a long way since I last biked it (quite a few years back), with many new bridges now open.
 Unfortunately, only a small section of its 60+ miles is open to horse use, but at least it is something.